roadrunner21/yt-live-checker/README.md

 const result = await checkChannelLiveStatus('@BusinessInsider');
 ```

-If you don't provide a custom logger, `yt-live-checker` will use its default logging configuration based on the `NODE_ENV` environment variable.
+If you don't provide a custom logger, `yt-live-checker` falls back to its default configuration based on the `NODE_ENV` environment variable.

-Whenever multiple streams are in progress or scheduled, the returned object includes a `streams` property with `live` and `scheduled` collections (the scheduled list is `null` when there are no upcoming events) so you can inspect every event, while the top-level fields continue to describe the primary live stream for backwards compatibility.
-Each entry provides `viewerCount` as a number (when YouTube exposes “NN watching/waiting”), alongside the original text.

 ## Example Output